randydu/rang-util/README.md

 std::cout << H1("Hello World") << std::endl;
 ```

-They encapsulate the rendered content inside the style object and __auto-reset__ the ostream settings at the end of content rendering.
+The content is captured inside the style object and the output stream settings will be  __auto-resetted__ (by a rang::style::reset) at the end of content rendering.

 Because a style object with a captured content is also streamable, it can be combined with other style objects as usual: